 If there were an award for saddest George Jones song, this one would definitely make the shortlist.
-It may have taken the top prize, if it weren't for a little song that came out a few years later.
-Written by Norro Wilson, George Richey and Carmol Taylor, "The Grand Tour" follows a heartbroken man as he walks through his broken home, stopping in each room to reminisce about his lost love.
+It may have taken the top prize if it weren't for a little song that came out a few years later.
+Written by Norro Wilson, George Richey, and Carmol Taylor, "The Grand Tour" follows a heartbroken man as he walks through his broken home, stopping in each room to reminisce about his lost love.
 The final lyrics remain some of the most heart-wrenching in country music history.

 George Jones never hesitated to sing about the darker aspects of his famous life.
 "Choices," written by Billy Yates and Mike Curtis, is a song about coming to grips with the decisions we've made in life and how they impact our loved ones.
 Following Jones' 1999 drunk driving accident, the song took on a deeper meaning.

 Jones was supposed to perform "Choices" at the 1999 CMA Awards.
 After learning that the CMA wanted him to perform a one-minute, abridged version of the song, Jones decided to stay home.
 Alan Jackson famously protested the CMA's decision to not allow Jones to perform the song in its entirety when he cut his own performance of "Pop A Top" short to sing "Choices."
-The act is one of country's most memorable moments.
+The act is one of country music's most memorable moments.

 1."He Stopped Loving Her Today"

 What can be said about "He Stopped Loving Her Today"?
-The song, written by Bobby Bradock and Curly Putnam, has been named the saddest country song of all time (as well as the greatest country song ever written).
+The song, written by Bobby Braddock and Curly Putnam, has been named the saddest country song of all time (as well as the greatest country song ever written).
 And we can't really argue.
 The song is perfect.